Questions? Search our site:

 After surgery, a debilitating disease or an accident, physical injuries may leave you with a permanent disability that makes it impossible to return to work.
 To make sure hardworking Americans are not left without a means of support, the U.S. government established the Social Security Disability Insurance (SSDI) program.
-SSDI is not welfare.
-It is a system in which workers contribute a portion of their earnings to build up an annuity account in the event of disability.
+SSDI is a system in which workers contribute a portion of their earnings to build up an annuity account in the event of disability.
+Additionally, the Supplemental Security Income (SSI) program was developed to provide financial assistance to qualifying individuals regardless of work history.

 - Back injuries and spinal disorders such as herniated disks